mudzereli/DayzEpochChernarus/README.md

 		* <font color="33cc33">**you have this item**</font>
 		* <font color="33cccc">**you have this item and vendor has this item in stock**</font>

+#HOSTED SERVER INSTALL (VILAYER/DAYZ.ST/etc):
+	- replace the loading screen in dayz_mission/overwrites with your own image
+	- edit the configs in dayz_mission/config and dayz_server/config
+	- replace your MISSION FILES with the files in dayz_mission -- depending on your host you may have to pack this as a PBO (see below for instructions on that)
+	- replace your SERVER FILES with the files in dayz_server -- depending on your host you may have to pack this as a PBO (see below for instructions on that)
+	-
+#LOCAL SERVER INSTALL (YOUR COMPUTER):
+---
 ##REQUIREMENTS
 - **MYSQL Database Access** - Can host on your own PC or separate PC or try **[FreeMYSQLHosting.net](http://www.freemysqlhosting.net/)** or **[db4free.net](http://www.db4free.net/)**
 - A computer powerful enough to run both DAYZ and the DAYZ server (or a separate computer to run the DAYZ server)